monero-project/monero-site/resources/developer-guides/daemon-rpc.md

   * *tx_hash* - string; transaction hash
 * *txs_as_hex* - string; Full transaction information as a hex string (old compatibility parameter)
 * *txs_as_json* - json string; (Optional - returned if set in inputs.
 Old compatibility parameter) List of transaction as in *as_json* above:
+* *confirmations* - unsigned int
+* *credits* - unsigned int; If payment for RPC is enabled, the number of credits available to the requesting client.
+Otherwise, 0.

 Example 1: Return transaction information in binary format.